DMCroww/CustomYoutube/README.md

 # CustomYoutube
-Custom youtube player that circumvents the AdBlocking drama on YouTube by using an embed player, since those cant include ads as Google can't guarantee the validity of the advertisement to the advertisers.
-This player has several bonus features like queue autoplay, DiscordRPC, clipboard monitoring and more.
+Custom youtube embed player that has several bonus features like DiscordRPC, clipboard monitoring, queue autopaste, autoplay and more.
 Some of theese require a local Node.js script to be run on your machine.

 ## Features: